Aphellirus/Java-Reminder-App/README.md

 # ReminderApp

-ReminderApp is a simple Java application that allows you to manage reminders.
+This Reminder App is a simple Java application that allows you to manage reminders.
 You can add reminders with a title, description, and date, and perform various operations like listing reminders, editing reminders, deleting reminders, and searching reminders.

 ## Features